Midseason Report: Green Bay Packers

 |Coaching||You can quibble with some of Mike McCarthy's in-game decisions, but he has proved to be one of the best in the business at adapting to injuries.
 The next-man-up mentality is discussed in every NFL locker room, but McCarthy has made sure it works in Green Bay.
 Doing that without Rodgers, however, is a challenge on an entirely different level.|

-NFC North, Green Bay Packers, Jeff Saturday, JohnnY Jolly, Tramon Williams, Josh Sitton, B.J.Raji, Jermichael Finley, Jordy Nelson, Clay Matthews, Mason Crosby, James Jones, T.J.
-Lang, Ryan Pickett, Aaron Rodgers, A.J.
-Hawk, Brad Jones, Evan Dietrich-Smith, Marshall Newhouse, Morgan Burnett, Andrew Quarless, Mike Neal, Sam Shields, James Starks, Randall Cobb, Jamari Lattimore, Nick Perry, Micah Hyde, Mike Daniels, Don Barclay, Jarrett Boykin, Eddie Lacy, Datone Jones, David Bakhtiari, Johnathan Franklin, Myles White, 2013 NFL Midseason Report, 2013 NFL Midseason Report NFC, 2013 NFL Midseason Report NFC North
+Green Bay Packers, NFC North, Jeff Saturday, Jordy Nelson, Clay Matthews, Mason Crosby, Johnny Jolly, Tramon Williams, James Jones, Josh Sitton, Brad Jones, Ryan Pickett, Aaron Rodgers, Jermichael Finley, Evan Dietrich-Smith, Morgan Burnett, Andrew Quarless, James Starks, Sam Shields, Marshall Newhouse, Randall Cobb, Jamari Lattimore, Nick Perry, Mike Daniels, Don Barclay, Jarrett Boykin, Eddie Lacy, Johnathan Franklin, Datone Jones, David Bakhtiari, Myles White, Micah Hyde, 2013 NFL Midseason Report, 2013 NFL Midseason Report NFC, 2013 NFL Midseason Report NFC North